kubeedge/sedna/examples/lifelong_learning/atcii/README.md

 metadata:
   name: lifelong-dataset
 spec:
-  url: "/data/lifelong_learning/trainData.csv"
+  url: "/data/trainData.csv"
   format: "csv"
   nodeName: $WORKER_NODE
 EOF
 ```

-Also, you can trigger retraining by use `incremental Dataset`[trainData2.csv] to replace `trainData.csv`
+Also, you can replace `trainData.csv` with `trainData2.csv` which contained in `dataset` to trigger retraining.

 Start The Lifelong Learning Job